 The Wesleyan Chapel

-Built about 1835 on ground given by the Church, and supported by the Vicar of Marden, the Wesleyan Chapel stood at the top of Church Hill.
+Opened on Wednesday, July 10 1845, on ground given by the Church, and supported by the Vicar of Marden, the Wesleyan Chapel stood at the top of Church Hill.
 Despite a strong following throughout the 19th Century there was never a resident minister.
 Visiting ministers came to preach from as far away as London.
 However by 1965 the congregation had declined to such an extent that they joined with the Beech Chapel and sold the building to the Church of England.

 The main building was demolished and the rear part restored in 1967 to become the present Vestry Hall.
 Further improvements have since taken place and the new hall was officially opened in 1999 by Archbishop Carey.